Bigfoot (2009 film): Plot

 When Percy and Leonard arrive in the woods, they find Cletis and Devlin trying to capture Bigfoot.
 Percy tells the creature to flee but the Sasquatch won't go.
 The brothers shoot Bigfoot with a tranquillizer gun but he manages to chase them back to their truck.
-However, he then falls asleep, from the dart, in the back of their truck.
-Leonard can snap a picture of Bigfoot before Cletis and Devlin drive away with the creature.
+However, he then falls asleep, from the dart, in the back of the truck.
+Leonard snaps a picture of Bigfoot before Cletis and Devlin drive away with the creature.

 Percy and Leonard meet with Madison, and when Leonard shows her the picture of Bigfoot she agrees to show them where the brothers live and to give Percy another chance.
 They all cycle to Cletis and Devlin's farm and watch the brothers going to and from the barn.
 When the coast is clear, they go in and find Bigfoot locked in a cage which they attempt to open; but just as they get the cage unlocked the brothers return.
 Bigfoot then throws the brothers to the ground, and the teenagers escape with Bigfoot.
 They drive off in the brother's truck while Cletis and Devlin wake up and follow them in Cletis's car, armed with rifles.

 During the chaos, Bigfoot throws the truck's spare tire at the windshield of the brothers' car, and they retaliate by attempting to shoot the tires of the truck.
 Their bullet accidentally hits Bigfoot, causing a life-threatening injury.
 The teenagers take Bigfoot to Percy's father, who is a surgeon, and he removes the bullet and saves Bigfoot's life.
 They then take Bigfoot back to the forest.
 However, Cletis and Devlin have been following them in their car and start shooting at them but Bigfoot pushes their car off the road.
 As it spins over, the brothers escape and Cletis waves goodbye to Bigfoot, much to Devlin's annoyance.

 Bigfoot is taken to his original forest home, which he was forced to leave after a recent forest fire, and they see him meeting with another Sasquatch, who they think may be his girlfriend.
 The movie ends with Percy telling the Sasquatch goodbye as they part ways.